afdataschool/python-novice/index.md

 ---
 layout: lesson
 ---
-This lesson is an introduction to programming Python, using [Biopython](http://biopython.org/wiki/Biopython) applications as motivation.
+This lesson is an introduction to programming in Python.

 It is designed to be used in [Software Carpentry](https://software-carpentry.org) workshops.
 Like most Software Carpentry Python lessons, it references Jupyter Notebooks, but can be taught using a regular Python interpreter as well.
 Please note that this lesson uses Python 3 rather than Python 2.